AhmedDridi-code/Arduino-Python-Projects/Virtual_Reality_Project/README.md

 https://www.python.org/downloads/

-the commands to install the Python packages for this project (you just need to run this comands on terminal) :
+the commands to install the Python packages for this project (you just need to run this commands on terminal) :

 pip install pyserial